kuetemeier/hexo-multilanguage-example/README.md

 hexo server
 ```

-Now you can direct your favorit browser to `http://localhost:4000`
+Now you can direct your favorite browser to `http://localhost:4000`

 Enjoy!